 The Third Battle of Abrud (Kemény's Offensive) took place in 1849.
 June 8–17, 1849.

-Who won the Third Battle of Abrud (Kemény's Offensive)?
+What was the outcome of the Third Battle of Abrud (Kemény's Offensive)?

 The Romanian moți Militia were victorious against the Hungarian Honvéd.